chrisladzamach/LQH-program/README.md

    - Navigate through forms and techniques using the intuitive interface.
    - All content remains accessible even without internet connection.

+## Contributing

+We welcome contributions!
+Please read our [Contributing Guidelines](CONTRIBUTING.md) for details on how to submit pull requests, report issues, and contribute to the project.

 ## Technical Information

 Built with: